Wambui Otieno: Court hearings

 The hearings in this in the Kenyan Courts in Nairobi began on 30 December 1986 and ended on 15 May 1987.
-The initial High Court action was Wambui's successful request for a declaration that she was entitled to bury Otieno, and an injunction against clan members' attempts to prevent this.
+The initial High Court action was Wambūi's successful request for a declaration that she was entitled to bury Otieno, and an injunction against clan members' attempts to prevent this.
 The two defendants appeal against this ruling was allowed by the Court of Appeal, which ordering a full hearing of the issues before another High Court judge.

 The High Court's judgement was that there was no specific Kenyan statute or common law on burial, and the Kenyan courts were obliged to consider customary law if at least one party to a case was subject to or affected by it.
 If Otieno was subject to Luo customary law, he should be buried according to Luo customs as outlined by the clan.
-There was evidence that he belonged to a clan association whose aims were to repatriate the bodies of clan members to their home district and organise their funerals there.
+There was evidence that he belonged to a clan association whose aims were to repatriate the bodies of clan members to their home district and organize their funerals there.
 The evidence that he had attended traditional funerals and participated in their rites and inherited land according to customary law also contradicted the assertion that he had severed all connection with his clan and tribe.
 However, the judgement noted that the case was not about the administration of Otieno's estate, which was governed by a statute on succession, not customary law.
-Wambui inherited mist of her late husband's estate, either because she owned its assets jointly with her late husband or under the law on succession.
+Wambūi inherited mist of her late husband's estate, either because she owned its assets jointly with her late husband or under the law on succession.

 The case then returned to the Court of Appeal which gave its decision on 15 May 1987.
-Very little new arose, although Wambui's lawyers argued that she would have the right to bury her husband under the English common law which applied from the time Kenya became a colony.
+Very little new arose, although Wambūi's lawyers argued that she would have the right to bury her husband under the English common law which applied from the time Kenya became a colony.
 The court found that there was no such common law and that, had she been appointed administrator of her husband's estate, she would have had the statutory right to bury him.
 As she had not been so appointed as there was no will, customary law would apply and he would be buried by his brother the late Joash Ochieng Ougo at his family home.